20

 The

-Holy Gospel according to St. Mark, the sixteenth
+Holy Gospel according to St. Luke, the

-chapter.
+twenty-fourth chapter.

 C